 The 40-yard roll-off stretches 22 feet long by 8 feet wide and rises 8 feet tall, with about 5 tons of debris included.

-Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container we stage on jobs.
+Sized for commercial builds and large tear-outs, the 40-yard container remains the largest roll-off for multi-phase jobs.

 Construction Debris, Drywall, Lumber Acceptance